shellkore/pic-and-place/README.md

 + The GDrive folder's permission is changed public and a shareable link is created.
 + the shareable link is mailed to the recipient.

+## REQUIREMENTS

+install all requirements from requirement.txt

+`pip3 install -r requirements.txt`

 ## How to run

+Make sure you have all the requirements installed mentioned above.

 ### Collecting user's data